Etched Glass & Plastic Sundials

 Videotape Transcript of Dial 144 only: Here

-Photo: This photo and information are copied from a videotape movie and transcript by Hans Behrendt called "Historische Glassonnenuhren" 1989
+Photo Descriptions: This photo and information is copied from a videotape movie and transcript by Hans Behrendt called "Historische Glassonnenuhren" 1989.

 Videotape Transcript of Dial 147 only: Here